Skin gambling: Reactions by Valve and others

 Valve has had to take other steps to limit the use of Steam's features to advertise skin gambling sites.
 After it was found that these gambling sites were creating simple mods for users to download via the Steam Workshop feature for CS:GO and other games primarily as a means of promoting their sites, Valve instituted Workshop moderation for these games, requiring human review of the content and denying those that were not appropriate.
 Similarly, some sites have taken to Steam's review feature on other games; a review is written which primarily serves to promote a skin gambling site, and then various bot-enabled accounts rapidly vote that review up, which not only highlights the site advertisement, but elevates the game's presence in Steam so that the review will more likely be seen.
 When detected, Valve has removed such reviews as well.
 In October 2019, Valve removed the ability for CS:GO container keys to traded or resold and tying purchased keys to the buyer's account, as they had found that nearly all such container keys were being used to support the grey market of skin gambling and real-world money laundering.

+In May 2023, Valve added "commercial practices" including gambling to their prohibited practices in the Steam code of conduct.
+The following month, bans were issued to more than 40 high-profile steam accounts involved in supplying skins to various gambling sites.
+This resulted in over $2 million being locked to individuals accounts.